Mary L. Disis

-Mary L. "Nora" Disis is an American physician-oncologist and the editor in chief of JAMA Oncology.
+Mary "Nora" L. Disis is an American physician-oncologist whose research focuses on cancer immunotherapy and cancer vaccines, particularly breast and ovarian cancer.
+She is the editor-in-chief of JAMA Oncology and director of the Cancer Vaccine Institute at the University of Washington.

 She was part of the scientific team who discovered that the HER2/neu molecule is a tumor-specific marker, or antigen.